Nushell

 Working on Light Background Terminal

-Nushell's default config file contains a light theme definition, if you are working on a light background terminal, you can apply the light theme easily.
+Nushell's standard library contains a config module with default light and dark themes.
+If you are working on a light background terminal, you can apply the light theme easily.

 # in $nu.config-path